voiceesprit/CallGuard/README.md

 **🎓 Academic Partner: MIT Sloan School of Management**
 **🏆 Hackathon: HackNation Global Innovation Challenge**

-This project was developed as part of the **HackNation Global Hackathon 2024**, a prestigious international innovation competition in collaboration with the **MIT Sloan Club**.
+This project was developed as part of the **2nd HackNation Global Hackathon 2025**, a prestigious international innovation competition in collaboration with the **MIT Sloan Club**.
 With over **65 countries participating**, this represents a truly global effort to solve one of the most pressing cybersecurity challenges of our time.

 ### **Team Members**
 - **Med Aziz Maatoug**